-“I was referred to Centrepoint in June last year by the Town Hall after my mum made me homeless.”
+“I was referred to Centrepoint in June last year after my mum made me homeless.”

 “My Dad was physically and sexually abusive.
-He has been in prison since 2010 for child sex offences against other children.
+He has been in prison since 2010.
 Mum was aware of what he was doing, he was violent to her too.”

 “My relationship with Mum was never good, she was emotionally abusive, always putting me down, nothing I ever did was good enough.
 One day, she just threw me out, I had no time to get my stuff, all I had was my work uniform.
 I slept in my car for a couple of weeks, I didn’t have anywhere else to go.”